Skip to main content

 Open

 OMB needs to ensure that it reports information on all agencies subject to the requirements of the OPEN Government Data Act, as well as information on agency progress toward meeting all of their requirements.
-In March 2022, OMB told us that it is discussing approaches for improving reporting of agency performance and compliance with the General Services Administration and the Chief Data Officers Council.
-In July 2022, OMB informed us that action is in progress.
+In March 2022, OMB told us that it was discussing approaches for improving reporting of agency performance and compliance with the General Services Administration and the Chief Data Officers Council.
+In July 2022, OMB informed us that action was in progress.
+In March 2024, OMB informed us that action to implement this recommendation is still in progress.
 Without OMB fully reporting on agency performance and compliance with the OPEN Government Data Act, Congress and the public lack key information about the extent to which agencies are meeting their requirements under the act, including whether agencies have made all required data assets open and available to the public.
+We will continue to monitor OMB's progress to address this recommendation.

 Office of Management and Budget The Director of OMB, in collaboration with the Administrator of GSA, should establish policy to ensure the routine identification and correction of errors in electronically published performance information.
 (Recommendation 3)